te-online/timemanager/README.md

 - 📊 Take a glance at simple, but useful statistics.
 - 📒 Create basic reports using filters, timerange selection and a simple graph.
 - 🤝 Track your time together with others by sharing a client and its associated projects and tasks (_web app only_).
+- 🕰 Work with start & end of time entry or duration.

 ## Planned features